Type 1 Diabetes Food List (PDF)

 How Does a Type 1 Diabetes Diet Work?

-Type 1 diabetes (T1D) is an autoimmune disease that occurs when a person’s pancreas stops producing insulin, the hormone that controls blood-sugar levels.
+Type 1 diabetes (T1D) is an autoimmune disease when a person’s pancreas stops producing insulin, the hormone controlling blood-sugar levels.

 It strikes both children and adults at any age and suddenly.

-While people with T1D rely on insulin therapy to control their blood sugar, they also must pay constant attention to their diet and exercise regimens.
+While people with T1D rely on insulin therapy to control their blood sugar, they must also constantly monitor their diet and exercise regimens.

 For most people with type 1 diabetes, carbs are the main focus of meals and snacks.
 That’s because carbs raise your blood sugar more than proteins or fats.

-So if you have T1D, you need to know how many carbs are in your food to take the right amount of insulin for what you eat.
+So, if you have T1D, you need to know how many carbohydrates are in your food to take the right amount of insulin for the amount you eat.

-Although all carbs affect your blood sugar, some types of carbs raise your blood sugar higher than others.
+Although all carbs affect your blood sugar, some carbs raise your blood sugar higher than others.

-The glycemic index (GI) is a way to measure how high a particular carbohydrate raises your blood sugar compared with another carbohydrate food that has the same amount of carbohydrate in it but raises your blood sugar less.
+The glycemic index (GI) measures how high a particular carbohydrate raises blood sugar compared with another food that has the same amount of carbohydrate but raises blood sugar less.

 Benefits of a Type 1 Diabetes Diet